Matsuyama takes historic ninth PGA TOUR victory at Genesis, Theegala 37th - www.lokmattimes.com

 Matsuyama takes historic ninth PGA TOUR victory at Genesis, Theegala 37th

-Los Angeles, Feb 19 Japan’s star Hideki Matsuyama secured an historic three-stroke victory at The Genesis Invitational to ...
+Los Angeles [US], February 19 : Japan's star Hideki Matsuyama secured an historic three-stroke victory at The Genesis Invitational ...

-Los Angeles, Feb 19 Japan’s star Hideki Matsuyama secured an historic three-stroke victory at The Genesis Invitational to become the leading Asian golfer with the most PGA TOUR titles with an unprecedented nine career wins.
+Los Angeles [US], February 19 : Japan's star Hideki Matsuyama secured an historic three-stroke victory at The Genesis Invitational on Sunday to become the leading Asian golfer with the most PGA TOUR titles with an unprecedented nine career wins.

 The 31-year-old started the final round six shots off the lead but put together one of the greatest rounds at the iconic Riviera Country Club in Los Angeles with a sensational 9-under 62 to win comfortably from Will Zalatoris (69) and Luke List (68).
 Overnight leader Patrick Cantlay finished tied fourth after a 72.